 International Students Admission Requirements

-In the admissions process, consideration is given to the school record, including courses taken, grades obtained, and class rank; proficiency in the English language, as measured by the Test of English as a Foreign language (TOEFL) or International English Language Testing System (IELTS); and recommendations from a school official and an academic teacher.
+In the admissions process, consideration is given to the school record, including courses taken, grades obtained, and class rank; proficiency in the English language, as measured by the Test of English as a Foreign language (TOEFL), International English Language Testing System (IELTS), or Duolingo English Test; and recommendations from a school official and an academic teacher.
 An international student who is admitted will also be required to give proof of financial responsibility for her education and to submit a complete health form.
 Each enrolling student must also have adequate medical insurance.